About Perimeter Bicycling …

 “Cycling in pursuit of wellness.”

 Perimeter Bicycling Association of America, Inc. is a 501 (c) 3 non-profit, tax exempt organization responsible for the production and promotion of five major cycling events — El Tour de Tucson, El Tour de Mesa, Cochise County Cycling Classic and Indoor El Tour — as well as an annual fall and spring Bicycle, Fitness & Health Expo, El Tour Adventure Walk/Run, and El Tour Fun Rides.
 Perimeter Bicycling also supports and promotes El Tour de Mt.
 Fuji and El Tour de Kusatsu, held annually in Japan.
 Both events are modeled after El Tour’s concept of cycling in pursuit of wellness.

-Each Perimeter Bicycling event raises funds for non-profit, charitable agencies.
-Over the past 30 years, Perimeter Bicycling events have raised over $48 million for local and international charitable organizations.
+Each Perimeter Bicycling event enables non-profit, charitable agencies to raise funds for their organizations.
+Over the past 32 years, Perimeter Bicycling events have raised over $52 million for local and international charitable organizations.

 In the early 1980s, the organization was known as El Tour de Tucson.
 With the addition of a second event —Tour of the Tucson Mountains in 1986 — Perimeter Bicycling Association of America, Inc. was formed.